"Teen F.L.O.W. provides youth an environment in which the Gospel of Jesus Christ is used as the foundation to develop Godly and productive lives"

 Teen F.L.O.W.
-Outreach Ministry is in its 19th year of reaching young people with the message of the Gospel and helping prepare them for a Godly and productive adulthood.
+Youth Ministry is in its 23rd year of reaching young people with the message of the Gospel and helping prepare them for a Godly and productive adulthood.
 Over 150 kids between the ages of 13 and 18 come through the doors of our building at 711 Main Street on a weekly basis and leave a little better than when they arrived.
 Along with Bible study and fellowship, they are infused with life skills, morals, and principles that will serve them all of their lives.
-Many are considered “at risk”, and our building and programs serve as a safe haven from a world full of temptations and pitfalls for young people in these times.
+Many are considered underserved, and our building and programs serve as a safe haven from a world full of temptations and pitfalls for young people in these times.
 Trips to summer camps give some their first opportunity to travel outside of Midland and experience God first-hand in a wilderness environment.
-Teen F.L.O.W. is sustained by the ongoing love, support and assistance of the many churches, foundations, businesses and individuals in our community
+Teen F.L.O.W. is sustained by the ongoing love, support and assistance of the many churches, foundations, businesses and individuals in our community.

 As a Midland youth minister in the late 1990s, Jay Marquez received a challenging question from a youth group member, wanting to know why ‘outreach’ was only ever discussed, not actively practiced.